pillsy/pillsy.github.io/_posts/2012-12-29-there-are-lots-of-primes.md

     If you copy and paste that into GHCi, you should get `12367` as the result.
 This will run instantaneously, but be careful, because as
     $ x $ gets larger, it'll get very slow very fast.

+[^cons]: One interesting consequence of having a finite number of primes
+    is that when you factor a number into primes, you can include **all** the primes, some raised to the zeroth power, and still have a unique way of writing the factorization!

 [^notation]: This notation is very similar to a `for` loop.
 In the curly
     brace language of your choice,